Applications are now open for 2021-2023

 As Paulo Freire (1921- 1997) pointed out “Education either functions as an instrument which is used to facilitate integration of the younger generation into the logic of the present system and bring about conformity or it becomes the practice of freedom, the means by which men and women deal critically and creatively with reality and discover how to participate in the transformation of their world.”

-Here the learner becomes aware at the very moment of learning that she has entered the realm of Verstehen, partaking in the onset of erudition, of enlightenment.
+Here the learner becomes aware at the very moment of learning that they has entered the realm of Verstehen, partaking in the onset of erudition, of enlightenment.
 In The Margate School we aim to extend that learning potential, we seek to do this in the expanded the field, through art practice, philosophical reflection, scientific exploration, technological enquiry, engagement in today’s environmental challenges and sociological investigations.

 For specific questions about the Masters programme please contact Francesca Renny, TMS MA Coordinator at email@example.com.

 Candidates are required to hold a BA degree in an art related discipline (e.g. fine art, design, media)